acmesh-official/acme.sh/dnsapi/README.md

 ## 37. Use Azure DNS

 You have to create a service principal first.
-See: https://github.com/Neilpang/acme.sh/wiki/How-to-use-AzureDns-API
+See:[How to use Azure DNS](../../../wiki/How-to-use-Azure-DNS)

 ```
 export AZUREDNS_SUBSCRIPTIONID="12345678-9abc-def0-1234-567890abcdef"